Subject leader: Ms Stewart

 Modern Foreign Languages (MfL)

-Subject leader: Mrs Whitaker
+Subject leader: Mrs Kelly and Mrs Duncan

 Within our school, we explore and celebrate a range of cultures and traditions across the curriculum.
 As such, children are introduced to a range of languages.
 Within Years 3-6 there is a focus on French and the children participate in a range of structured lessons.
 Y4/5 and Y5/6 have a specialist MFL teacher from our local secondary school who teaches them every week.

 We believe that acquiring understanding and expertise in global education will enhance the whole curriculum at Trinity Academy, through the wider horizons and fresh insights gained by both staff and pupils.

 We aim for children to develop an understanding of and knowledge about the eight key concepts of global education – global citizenship, diversity, human rights, interdependence, conflict resolution, social justice, values & perceptions and sustainable development.

 Through these concepts we aim for children to have the opportunities to acquire and develop the skills of critical thinking, ability to recognise bias and stereotypes, communication, ability to identify and challenge injustice and inequality, and co-operation and conflict resolution.

 Through global education we also aim for our children to develop these values and attitudes – sense of identity and self-esteem, commitment to social justice and equality, empathy, value and respect for diversity, respect for the environment and commitment to sustainable development, belief that people can make a difference.